betaflight/betaflight/docs/LedStrip.md

 #### Thrust ring state

 This mode is allows you to use one or multiple led rings (e.g. NeoPixel ring) for an afterburner effect.
-When armed the leds use the following sequences if the total number of leds in the ring is divisible by 6: 2 On, 4 Off, 2 On, 4 Off, and so on.
-If the number is not divisible by 6, the ring(s) will be broken up equally until either the sequence length is odd or below 6 (e.g. 8 -> 2x 2 On, 2 Off; 20 -> 4x 2 On, 3 Off).
 The light pattern rotates clockwise as throttle increases.

 A better effect is acheived when LEDs configured for thrust ring have no other functions.